sonamgupta1105/video_to_text/README.md

 Twelve Labs API: Used for powerful video-to-text transformations.

-PyTube: Utilized for downloading YouTube videos.
+yt-dlp: Utilized for downloading YouTube videos.

 Session State: Manages the state of generated content and video index to ensure consistent behavior.